This homemade chili crisp recipe will elevate your meals with a spicy burst of flavor and the BEST crunchy texture! Vegan, Gluten-free.

 Optional Aromatics: green or black cardamom pods, fresh ginger slices, Sichuan peppercorns, and bay leaves.

-Optional flavor additions: mushroom powder, toasted sesame seeds, crushed peanuts, or crunchy soy nuts.
+Optional flavor additions: toasted sesame seeds, crushed peanuts, or crunchy soy nuts.

 Instructions

-1. In a small pot add oil, minced onions, minced garlic, red pepper flakes, gochugaru or Aleppo, salt, and cinnamon sticks and star anise.
+1. In a small saucepan, add oil, dried onion and dried garlic, red pepper flakes, gochugaru or Aleppo, salt, and cinnamon sticks and star anise.

-2. Place on the lowest heat for 30 minutes, stirring a few times.
+2. Heat on the lowest heat for 30 minutes, stirring a few times.
 Do not exceed 225 degrees.
-(Too high of heat will result in burning the chilies which will make them bitter.)
-Watch closely and if you smell the chilies check the temperature with a thermometer.
+(Too high a heat will result in burning the chilies, which will make them bitter.)
+Watch closely, and if you smell the chilies, check the temperature with a thermometer.
 The oil should just very lightly bubble with tiny bubbles.

 Notes

-This recipe is pretty spicy, adjust accordingly.
-Keep in mind it is a condiment and you want it to be lively and flavorful, as you drizzle it on food the heat is nicely distributed.
+This recipe is pretty spicy, so adjust accordingly.
+Keep in mind it is a condiment, and you want it to be lively and flavorful, as you drizzle it on food, the heat is nicely distributed.

 Hot Chili Varieties: Sichuan chili flakes, red pepper flakes, japones, arbol chilies, or chipotle peppers.